Nathuram Godse: Assassination of Mahatma Gandhi

 In May 1944, Godse attempted to assassinate Gandhi with a knife.
 He led a group of 15 to 20 young men who rushed at Gandhi during a prayer meeting at Panchgani.
-Godse and his group was prevented by the crowds from reaching Gandhi.
+Godse and his group were prevented from attacking Gandhi by the crowds of people.
 He was released due to Gandhi's own policy of declining to press criminal charges.

 In September 1944, Godse again led another group to block Gandhi's passage from Sevagram to Mumbai.
 This time Godse was arrested with a dagger and he uttered threats to kill Gandhi.
 He was released again owing to Gandhi's policy of not pressing criminal charges.

 At 05:05 pm on 30 January 1948, as Gandhi made his way to a prayer meeting on a raised lawn behind Birla House, a mansion in New Delhi, where he was staying, Godse stepped out of the crowd flanking his path to the dais.
 He fired three bullets into Gandhi's chest.
 Gandhi fell immediately, sending the attendant crowd into a state of shock.
 Herbert Reiner Jr., a 32-year-old vice-consul at the new American embassy in Delhi, was the first to rush forward and grasp Godse by the shoulders, spinning him into the arms of some military personnel, who disarmed him.
 Reiner then held Godse by the neck and shoulders until he was taken away by the military and police.
 Reiner reported later that in the moments before he apprehended him, Godse looked a little stunned at how easily he had carried out his plan.
 Gandhi was taken back to his room in Birla House, where he died soon thereafter.